 PADI Freediver course (including Freediver Basic) – Develops the knowledge and skills for basic static apnea, dynamic apnea, free immersion and constant weight freediving from 10-16 metres/30-55 feet.
 When completing open water training is not feasible or desirable, students complete just the knowledge and confined water skill portion of the PADI Freediver course (6 metres/20 feet maximum) to earn the PADI Basic Freediver rating.

 PADI Advanced Freediver course – Expands knowledge and skills, and with further development in static apnea, dynamic apnea, free immersion and constant weight freediving from 16-24 metres/55-80 feet.

 PADI Master Freediver course – Continues knowledge and skill development with further development in static apnea, dynamic apnea, free immersion and constant weight freediving from 24-40 metres/80-130 feet.

 What gear will I need to freedive?

 Choosing and using your freediving gear is part of the fun.
-WaterMaarq will help you find the right mask, snorkel and fins that are specifically designed for freediving.
-Wearing your own freediving wet suit and weight system is always a nice way to dive, however if you don’t have everything you need, feel welcome to rent our high-end freediving equipment available.
+Wearing your own freediving wetsuit and weight system is always a nice way to dive and there’s a broad range of freediving equipment available through dedicated retail outlets.

 In southern Australian temperate waters, we recommend a two-piece 5mm full freediving wetsuit including hood, gloves and booties.
 During the peak of summer in January and February you may be comfortable in a 3.5mm freediving wetsuit.